hypergrok/chunkit/README.md

 * Perform a naive chunking based on the number of words in the content.
 * For example, they may split content every 200 words, and have a 30 word overlap between each.
 * This leads to messy chunks that are noisy and have unnecessary extra data.
-* Additionally the chunk sentences are usually split in the middle, with lost meaning.
+* Additionally, the chunked sentences are usually split in the middle, with lost meaning.
-* This leads to poor RAG/LLM performance with incorrect answers.
+* This leads to poor LLM performance, with incorrect answers and hallucinations.

 ### Why Chunkit works better